 You might be worried about coronavirus (Covid-19) and how it could affect your life.
-This may include having to stay at home and avoid other people.
+This may include spending a lot of time at home and keeping a safe distance from others if you go outdoors (known as ‘social distancing’).

 This might feel difficult or stressful.
-But there are lots of things you can try that could help your wellbeing.
+But there are lots of things you can try to help your wellbeing.

 This information is to help you cope if: